mozilla/blurts-server/README.md

 #### Test Data

+To create the test database tables, run the `knex` migrations:

+* `./node_modules/.bin/knex --knexfile db/knexfile.js migrate:latest`

 To populate the database with test data, use these scripts in `scripts/`:

-* `load-breaches.js` loads breaches from HIBP into the database
+* `node scripts/load-breaches.js` loads breaches from HIBP into the database
-* `add-breached-emails.js` adds some breached email records for `test[1-3]@test.com` users
+* `node scripts/add-breached-emails.js` adds some breached email records for `test[1-3]@test.com` users

 Both scripts have `--help` arguments for usage help.